 In concert, he has appeared with the MDR Sinfonieorchester Leipzig, Melbourne Symphony Orchestra, Sapporo Symphony Orchestras; London Philharmonic Orchestra; Swedish Radio Symphony Orchestra, Iceland Symphony Orchestra, Salzburg Mozarteum Orchestra, Staatskapelle Dresden and Ensemble Pygmalion.

-Operatic highlights include Wolfram Tannhäuser and Papageno Die Zauberflöte at La Monnaie; Begearss in Milhaud’s La mère coupable and Sprecher Die Zauberflöte at Theater an der Wien; Bruno in Macmillan’s Parthenogenesis for the Royal Opera in London; Moritz in Mernier’s Frühlings Erwachen at Opéra National du Rhin; Golaud Pélleas et Mélisande with English Touring Opera and Father Trulove The Rake’s Progress in Caen, Limoges, Reims and Luxembourg.
+Operatic highlights include Wolfram Tannhäuser and Papageno Die Zauberflöte at La Monnaie Brussels, Begearss in Milhaud’s La mère coupable and Sprecher Die Zauberflöte at Theater an der Wien; Golaud Pélleas et Mélisande with English Touring Opera; Bruno in Macmillan’s Parthenogenesis for ROH Covent Garden; Moritz in Mernier’s Frühlings Erwachen at Opéra National du Rhin; Astrologer in Britten’s The Burning Fiery Furnace at the Diabelli Sommer festival, The Blind Man and Father in the world première of Mark Grey’s Frankenstein at La Monnaie, and The Rake’s Progress in a co-production between the opera houses of Caen, Limoges, Reims and Luxembourg.

 This biography is for information only and should not be reproduced.

 Stephan Loges played Christus, a very intense, dramatic figure, and he also gave a vivid account of the bass aria 'Himmel reisse, Welt erbebe' and a moving performance of 'Mein teurer Heiland'.